Lexers

 -

-Most specific match - string matches take precedence over regex matches.
+Most specific match - String matches take precedence over regex matches.
 String matches are ordered by length.
-When the first string match succeeds no further matches are tried.
+When the first string match succeeds, no further matches are tried.
 This strategy is implemented in

 StringLexer